Carbonic anhydrase: γ-CA

-The gamma class of CAs come from methanogens, methane-producing bacteria that grow in hot springs.
+The gamma class of CAs comes from methanogens, methane-producing archaea that grow in hot springs.

 δ-CA

 The delta class of CAs has been described in diatoms.
 The distinction of this class of CA has recently come into question, however.

 ζ-CA

 The zeta class of CAs occurs exclusively in bacteria in a few chemolithotrophs and marine cyanobacteria that contain cso-carboxysomes.
 Recent 3-dimensional analyses suggest that ζ-CA bears some structural resemblance to β-CA, particularly near the metal ion site.
 Thus, the two forms may be distantly related, even though the underlying amino acid sequence has since diverged considerably.

 η-CA

 The eta family of CAs was recently found in organisms of the genus Plasmodium.
 These are a group of enzymes previously thought to belong to the alpha family of CAs, however it has been demonstrated that η-CAs have unique features, such as their metal ion coordination pattern.